best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 1. Click anywhere in a marked-up table
 2. Click the ‘Design’ ribbon
 3. In the 'Properties' section there is a box to edit the table name
-4. Type the table name in - note that Excel doesn’t allow spaces or dashes in table names, words must be split up with underscores
+4. Type the table name in - note that Excel does not allow spaces or dashes in table names, words must be split up with underscores

 #### Check navigation with named tables
 If you want to see a list of all the tables in your worksheet go to the ‘Formulas’ ribbon and click ‘Name manager’.